adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 A module is made up of components.
 Without the components, the module is incomplete or broken.

-For example a sofa is made up of the frame, upholstry, legs, cushions and back pillows.
-These are all required components to make the sofa function as designed.
+For example a sofa is made up of the frame, upholstry, legs, cushions and back pillows, all of which are required components to allow the sofa to function as designed.

-A logo *module* might consist of copy, an image and a link: each of which are components.
-Without the image, the logo is broken, without the link, the logo is incomplete.
+A logo *module* might consist of copy, an image and a link, each of which are components.
+Without the image the logo is broken, without the link the logo is incomplete.

 ## Modules vs components